 Some older people may be advised to take some nutritional supplements to help protect their health or correct any vitamin or nutritional deficiencies.

 Nutritional supplements may not only help decrease the risk of certain diseases, but they also fill up what may be missing in an elderly person's diet.
 Although many elderly people eat well, especially if they are supervised in care homes or by relatives, in many cases their diet doesn't have a sufficient number of calories to cover the essential nutrients.
-Older people tend to have smaller appetites and usually eat fewer calories.
+Older people tend to have smaller appetites and usually consume fewer calories.

 Always seek medical advice before taking new supplements.
 A high dosage, or taking supplements for too long, may be harmful.
 Some supplements can also interfere with prescription medication.

 Some supplements are specifically recommended for older people, others are not.